Powerwall 3 Lockout/Tagout

 - The LOTOV Lead will be the person designated by the service visit assignment.

-- The LOTOV Form is required for Tesla complex LOTOV.
+- The LOTOV form linked here is required for Tesla complex LOTOV.

 - All individuals working on equipment are required to be included in the LOTOV.

-While de-energizing the system the proper PPE must be worn to protect against the electrical hazards that are present.
-Ensure you have the proper PPE and are wearing it correctly.
+While de-energizing the system, the proper PPE must be worn to protect against the electrical hazards that are present.
+Ensure the proper PPE is worn correctly.

-- Turn off the system via the setup app and ensure the app reflects that it's been turned off.
+- Turn off the system via the setup app and ensure the app reflects that it has been turned off.

 -